 Quick Summary

 New York requires breeders who sell more than 25 dogs or cats per year to be licensed as pet dealers under Article 26-A of the Agriculture and Markets Law.
-Breeders selling 9 to 25 animals per year pay a lower fee but are still regulated.
-As of December 2024, the Puppy Mill Pipeline Act bans pet stores from selling dogs, cats, and rabbits.
+Breeders selling 9 to 25 animals per year must also obtain a license but pay a reduced fee.
+As of December 2024, the Puppy Mill Pipeline Act prohibits retail pet stores from selling dogs, cats, and rabbits, though stores may partner with shelters and rescues for adoptions.

 Regulatory Agency: New York State Department of Agriculture and Markets